balodi-shashank/currency-exchanger/README.md

 *   `9 Tiles` below convertor panel shows default top currencies conversion to the user.

+*  Sample `unit test` cases added for refernce to added surity to the logic in the application.

 *   The total bundle size of the app is `~500KB` including all CSS, JS, FONT, ICONS and HTML files.